Filip-Krstic/ContentCognito-Obfuscator/README.md

 ## Overview

-This repository hosts the **Instagram Fake Data Logger (IFDL.py)**, which serves as the **Defense Module** within a broader "Automated Social Media Profiling and Behavioral Obfuscation" framework.
-Its primary purpose is to simulate human-like activity on Instagram to obfuscate automated psychological profiling attempts.
+This repository hosts the **Instagram Fake Data Logger (IFDL.py)**, which serves as a tool for exploring concepts in digital privacy and behavioral obfuscation.
+Its primary purpose is to simulate human-like activity on Instagram to understand and counter automated psychological profiling attempts.
 By generating plausible, varied engagement, IFDL aims to reduce the accuracy of AI systems attempting to infer user traits from their online behavior.

 **Important Note:** This script is developed **solely for research and educational purposes** to explore concepts in digital privacy, adversarial AI, and behavioral obfuscation.
 It is intended for use in controlled environments to understand the dynamics of automated profiling and its countermeasures. **Research findings utilizing this script will be published soon.**